tkodimac/power_memory_java/README.md

 - Dynamic generation of cards with shuffled word pairs
 - Interactive card flipping
 - Restart button to start a new game
-### Future Features
-- Addition of an image style for cards to increase the visibility and feel.
-- Adding a function to stop timer once all the cards have been matched.
-- A game log chart for best time record of completion .

 ### Game Grid Layout

 The Memory Word Game features a grid layout that provides an intuitive and interactive interface for players.
 The grid comprises a series of cards, each displaying a hidden word.
 These cards are arranged in rows and columns, creating a visually organized game board.